-Using publicly available information, Smith Barney analyzed the purchase prices and implied transaction multiples in 16 selected mergers and acquisition transactions announced between 1990 and 1995, including Snapple Beverage Corp./Quaker Oats Co. and Neutrogena Corp./Johnson & Johnson in the single-product brand name consumer products industry and Grace-Sierra Horticultural Products Co./The Scotts Co. and Chevron Chemical Company-Ortho/Monsanto Co. in the fertilizer and lawn and garden care products industry (the "Selected Acquisitions").
-Smith Barney compared transaction values as multiples of latest 12 month revenue and EBITDA.
+Using publicly available information, Smith Barney analyzed the purchase prices and implied transaction multiples in 16 selected mergers and acquisition transactions announced between 1990 and 1995, the material ones of which are Snapple Beverage Corp./Quaker Oats Co. and Neutrogena Corp./Johnson & Johnson in the single-product brand name consumer products industry and Grace-Sierra Horticultural Products Co./The Scotts Co. and Chevron Chemical Company-Ortho/Monsanto Co. in the fertilizer and lawn and garden care products industry (the "Selected Acquisitions").
+Smith Barney compared transaction values as multiples of latest 12 month revenue and EBITDA (a higher multiple implies a higher price).
 An analysis of multiples of latest 12 month revenue for the Selected Acquisitions yielded a range of 1.0x to 3.3x, with a mean of 2.1x, as compared to approximately 2.0x for the Miracle-Gro Companies (for fiscal 1994).
-An analysis of the multiples to EBITDA for the Selected Acquisitions yielded a range of 7.7x to 19.4x, with a mean of 9.0x, as compared to approximately 6.6x for the Miracle-Gro Companies (for fiscal 1994), which supports the opinion of Smith Barney attached hereto as Appendix II.
+An analysis of the multiples to EBITDA for the Selected Acquisitions yielded a range of 7.7x to 19.4x, with a mean of 9.0x, as compared to approximately 6.6x for the Miracle-Gro Companies (for fiscal 1994).

 No company, transaction or business used in the comparable company and selected merger and acquisitions transactions analyses as a comparison is identical to the Company, the Miracle-Gro Companies or the Merger Transactions.
 Accordingly, an analysis of the results of the foregoing is not entirely mathematical; rather, it involves complex considerations and judgments in order to identify the Comparable Companies and Selected Acquisitions.
-Factors specifically considered are differences in financial and operating characteristics and other factors that could affect the acquisition or public trading value of the comparable companies or the business segment or company to which they are being compared.
+In identifying similar transactions, Smith Barney considered the consumer fertilizer industry and companies with a single product brand name, the method of distributing the product, transactions which occured after January 1993 and transactions in excess of \$25 million.
+Additional factors specifically considered are differences in financial and operating characteristics and other factors that could affect the acquisition or public trading value of the comparable companies or the business segment or company to which they are being compared.